harshit-saraswat/100-days-of-code/r1-log.md

 ### R1D41
 Continued working on Simple Blog With Flask Website.
 Added DB to Register and Login Routes and implemented authentication/authorization.

+### R1D42
+Worked with Mongoose for MongoDB in NodeJS.
+Implemented CRUD for a fruits DB.